Outsourced Telesales

 Outsourced telesales is the practice of hiring an external B2B sales development partner to run phone-based prospecting, qualification, and meeting-setting on your behalf.
 Instead of building an in-house SDR team, companies leverage specialized agencies that provide trained callers, sales technology, data, and processes to generate qualified sales conversations and pipeline at scale.

-What Outsourced Telesales really means
+What Outsourced Telesales means in practice

 Outsourced telesales in B2B sales development refers to contracting an external provider to handle phone-based outreach, qualification, and appointment setting for your sales team.
 Rather than recruiting, training, and managing in-house SDRs, companies partner with specialized agencies that supply experienced callers, proven playbooks, technology stacks, and performance management to create a predictable flow of sales meetings.